jcrouser/CSC120-A7/README.md

 1. Make the `Cafe` class `extend` the `Building` class, add the attributes listed above, and modify the `Cafe` constructor to set the starting values of each of the stocked items (coffee, sugar, cream, and cups).

 ---
+2. Make sure `Cafe implements CafeRequirements`.
+Details for required methods are below.

+---
-2. Write a method to decrease the remaining inventory when the `Cafe` sells a cup of coffee:
+3. Write a method to decrease the remaining inventory when the `Cafe` sells a cup of coffee:
 ```
 public void sellCoffee(int size, int nSugarPackets, int nCreams);
 ```